-An estimated one million people in the United States inject illicit drugs1 including heroin, amphetamines, buprenorphine, benzodiazepines, barbiturates, cocaine, and methamphetamine.2 Every year, the number of people in the United States who suffer a fatal overdose increases, with 70,630 drug overdose deaths in 20193 and more than 109,000 for the period January 2022 to January 2023.4 According to the European Monitoring Centre for Drugs and Drug Addiction, "overdose is the leading cause of avoidable death among people who inject drugs ... [and] accounts for nearly half of all deaths among people who inject heroin, exceeding HIV and other disease-related deaths."5
+An estimated one million people in the United States inject drugs1 including heroin, amphetamines, buprenorphine, benzodiazepines, barbiturates, cocaine, and methamphetamine.2 Prior to August 2023, the number of people in the United States who suffered a fatal overdose increased every year, with 70,630 drug overdose deaths in 20193 and nearly 115,000 for the period August 2022 to August 2023.4 Since that time, the number of fatal overdoses has decreased such that slightly more than 84,000 are predicted to have died during the 12-month period ending October 2024.5

-In addition to overdose, people who inject drugs (PWID) are at risk of contracting HIV, viral hepatitis, and tuberculosis, as well as developing skin and heart infections such as cellulitis and myocarditis.6 From 2010 to 2016, reports of hepatitis C virus (HCV) cases rose 3.5-fold, with the majority of such cases attributed to injection drug use.7 Further, PWID account for more than 2,500 new HIV cases each year.8 As of March 2, 2022, the Centers for Disease Control and Prevention (CDC) determined that 44 states, the District of Columbia, Puerto Rico, and the Cherokee Nation faced the risk of "significant increases in hepatitis infection or an HIV outbreak due to injection drug use."9 The increase in injection drug use also significantly increases economic costs to the United States.
-Per the CDC, "Hospitalization in the US due to substance-use related infections alone costs over \$700 million annually."10 The transmission of bloodborne diseases such as HIV, HCV, viral hepatitis, and bacterial and fungal infections through injection use.html?CDC_AA_refVal=https%3A%2F%2Fwww.cdc.gov%2Fhiv%2Frisk%2Fidu.html.
+In addition to overdose, people who inject drugs (PWID) are at risk of contracting human immunodeficiency virus (HIV), viral hepatitis, and tuberculosis, as well as developing skin and heart infections such as cellulitis and myocarditis.6 From 2010 to 2016, reports of hepatitis C virus (HCV) cases rose 3.5-fold, with the majority of such cases attributed to injection drug use.7 Moreover, PWID account for more than 2,500 new HIV cases each year.8 As of March 2, 2022, the Centers for Disease Control and Prevention (CDC) determined that 44 states, the District of Columbia, Puerto Rico, and the Cherokee Nation faced the risk of "significant increases in hepatitis infection or an HIV outbreak due to injection drug use."9 The increase in injection drug use also significantly increases economic costs to the United States.
+Per the CDC, "Hospitalization in the US due to substance-use related infections alone costs over \$700 million annually."10 The transmission of bloodborne diseases such as HIV, HCV, viral hepatitis, and bacterial and fungal infections through injection drug use is primarily caused by "using and use.html?CDC AA refVal=https%3A%2F%2Fwww.cdc.gov%2Fhiv%2Frisk%2Fidu.html.